ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

 ### So What is a Prototype?

 A prototype is an object that exists on every function in JavaScript.
-Caution, some convoluted definitions are coming-up.
+Caution, some convoluted definitions are coming up.
 A function's prototype is the object instance that will become the prototype for all objects created using this function as a constructor.
 An object's prototype is the object instance from which the object is inherited.

 Let's have a look at these concepts through code.